 Register for bankruptcy arrangements is called Insolvenčnírejstřík.
 There is no register with publicly available information on company mergers, however some information can be obtained via the Commercial Register by manually searching for changes or using a privately-run change tracker like DATY.
-For the public part of the property of the pr

 Whereas there is no register on the buying and selling of back-catalogues of copyright protected works and/or neighbouring rights, there is a register on the transfer of copyrights.
-More precisely, the Notarial Chamber of the Czech Republic operates a non-public register of dispositions mortis causa97 Additionally, for copyrights inherited by the State, State Cinematography Fund is able to require certain information from the Registry of Inhabitants from the Ministry of Interior.
+More precisely, the Notarial Chamber of the Czech Republic operates a non-public register of dispositions mortis causa Additionally, for copyrights inherited by the State, State Cinematography Fund is able to require certain information from the Registry of Inhabitants from the Ministry of Interior.